-Five firms seek Govt nod to set up e-comm export hubs: Official
+Five firms seek govt nod to set up e-comm export hubs: Official

-New Delhi, Dec 17 (PTI) As many as five more firms have submitted their applications to the government to set up e-commerce export hubs in the country and a decision on this is expected soon, a senior official said.
+New Delhi, Dec 17 (PTI) As many as five more firms, including DHL, have submitted their applications to the government to set up e-commerce export hubs in the country and a decision on this is expected soon, a senior official said.

 Logistics aggregator Shiprocket and air cargo handling company Cargo Service Centre (CSC) have already been selected by the government on a pilot basis to set up these hubs in the country.